 Today I am sharing how I decorated our Elegant White and Gold Christmas Tree.
 Included in this post is a Christmas tree ornament, ribbon, and pick calculator to help easily guide you while decorating your own tree, just like a pro.

 Christmas is my favorite time of year and there's nothing I look forward to more than decorating the tree.
 This is our first Christmas in our new home with vaulted ceilings in the foyer, making it the perfect place for our show-stopping 12-foot tree.
 I stuck to my favorite neutral color scheme, white and gold, which pairs lovely with the rest of our home decor.
 This tree is filled with elegant and timeless ornaments to use for years to come.

 O Christmas tree, O Christmas tree, Such pleasure do you bring me.

-What I love about this tree is that it's easy to assemble, the flocking never sheds, the lights are pre-strung, and the branches look so realistic.
+What I love about these trees are that it's easy to assemble, the flocking never sheds, and the lights are pre-strung with branches that look so realistic.

 Any of their trees would be a great investment for your home.

 How to Decorate your Christmas Tree like a Pro

 Fluff & Shape Your Tree

 After assembling your tree you want to fluff and shape the branches in the direction they naturally face.
 Starting at the base of the tree, fluff the inner branches and work your way outward.
 This may take a bit of time but it's an essential part of the decorating process to create a full look.
 Remember to wear gloves to help protect your arms and hands.